Hey, I’m Hannah, and I’m the Innovation Specialist at Youthscape.

 I’m passionate about encouraging young people to explore faith and helping them find ways of expressing their beliefs.
 I grew up locally and went to Ashcroft High School and then Luton Sixth form before moving to London where I studied English and Professional and Creative Writing and took a Graduate Diploma in Youth Work and Ministry.
 I worked as a statutory youth worker in London for 14 years before coming back to Luton to join the team here.
 I still enjoy writing and often publish thoughts and refelections on my blog.
 I recently climbed Mount Snowdon which I really enjoyed.
 I’m fairly convinced that white chocolate is the best kind and I think it’s really important to be wearing matching socks.

 I’m Jenny.
-I lead Alumina, Youthscape’s online service supporting young people who self-harm.
+I run SelfharmUK and Alumina - our online work supporting young people who self-harm.

 Alumina is a unique and pioneering project that supports young people across the country and I’m really excited to be shaping its future.
 I am training as a psychotherapist alongside my work at Youthscape and love being able to bring this growing knowledge to what we already do through Alumina.
 I live in Luton and it’s also important to me to get to work face to face with local young people, on issues relating to their mental health.
 Before I moved to beautiful Luton I lived in London where I trained as an actress, founded a cabaret theatre company, and travelled the world with Tearfund making films and talking theology.
 In an attempt to offset all those flights I now consider myself grounded until 2030.
 I work Mondays, Tuesdays and Thursdays.